My Story

 What became clearer with time is that religious fundamentalism, as a system, is structured to protect itself.
 Individuals are secondary.
 Authority is elevated above vulnerability.
 In the churches I knew, leadership was exclusively male, and sermons emphasized certainty and moral clarity, while personal struggle remained hidden.
 Humanity was replaced with hierarchy.

-After a long and deeply personal journey of healing from religious, emotional, and physical abuse, I now serve as a Level 2 Internal Family Systems (IFS) Practitioner.
-It has been an honor to walk alongside hundreds of people as they untangle trauma, anxiety, and depression—helping them reconnect with their inner wisdom, cultivate self-compassion, and reclaim the parts of themselves that were once silenced.
+After years of healing from religious, emotional, and physical abuse, I now serve as a Level 2 Internal Family Systems (IFS) Practitioner, helping others heal trauma, reconnect with their inner wisdom, and reclaim the parts of themselves that were once silenced.

 I no longer believe love and fear need to coexist.